andrew-rong/Data-Work/README.md

-Hi I'm Andrew Rong
+Hi

-I'm interested in a variety of things such as Data Analytics, Finance and Machine Learning.
+Being interested in a variety of things like Data, Finance and Machine Learning I enjoy creating small projects that put all my interests together.

-Through my background of Mathematics and Statistics I specialized in Financial Mathematics and Actuarial Science, but found a passion for data.
-Majority of my courses is based around programming and computer science, where I learn about data manipulation, cleaning and applying different machine learning methods on top.
+Through my background of Mathematics and Statistics I specialized in Financial Mathematics and Actuarial Science, but found a passion for data along the way.
+Aiming for a Computer Science Minor, majority of my courses taught me about data manipulation, applying different machine learning models and general software skills.
 This repository is for the projects I have done outside of school but I also have my projects done within school as well.

 You'll find in here some projects that I have done, ranging from learning how to do small tasks like draw from APIs, to full blown analysis on datasets.